maximoskp/chart_accompaniment/README.md

 ./batch_acc_gen.sh "test_inputs/solar.json" "test_outputs" 5 120 1
 ```

+The first time it runs, it needs to download some models from huggingface (https://huggingface.co/maximoskp/midi_chart_piano_accompaniment/tree/main) so please be patient...

 5. Cross your fingers.
-If it finally runs, prepare your ears for a few seconds of mizery!
+If it finally runs, prepare your ears for a few seconds of misery!